-Connect to database with PHP PDO and perform basic CRUD operations
+Connect to Database with PHP PDO and Perform Basic CRUD Operations

-In this article, we'll cover how to connect to a database with PHP PDO (PHP Data Objects) and perform basic CRUD (Create, Read, Update, Delete) operations.
+Mar 10, 2023In this article, we'll cover how to connect to a database with PHP PDO (PHP Data Objects) and perform basic CRUD (Create, Read, Update, Delete) operations.

 Connecting to the Database